-When The Future (his most successful album in Canada) gained him a Juno Award for Best Male Vocalist, he mentioned in his acceptance speech that "Only in Canada could somebody with a voice like mine win Vocalist of the Year."
+- When The Future (his most successful album in Canada) gained him a Juno Award for Best Male Vocalist, he mentioned in his acceptance speech that "Only in Canada could somebody with a voice like mine win Vocalist of the Year."

-When he played Edinburgh Castle in 2008, it was a cold and windy outdoor show and keyboardist Neil Larsen dropped a couple of minor but noticeable clams during a solo.
+- When he played Edinburgh Castle in 2008, it was a cold and windy outdoor show and keyboardist Neil Larsen dropped a couple of minor but noticeable clams during a solo.
 As Cohen introduced the band a few minutes later, he gave the tiniest bit of emphasis to "the impeccable Neil Larsen."

 - "Light as the Breeze", a lovely little song about the technique one should employ when performing oral sex.

-Another example, but much less subtle than the above: in "Chelsea Hotel #2", a lovely song written for Janis Joplin, he so lovingly singsI remember you well in the Chelsea Hotel
+- In "Chelsea Hotel #2", a lovely song written for Janis Joplin, he so lovingly singsI remember you well in the Chelsea Hotel

 You were talking so brave and so sweet

 Giving me head on the unmade bed

 While the limousine is waiting in the street